Patrick Pearse: Reputation

-Largely as a result of a series of political pamphlets that Pearse wrote in the months leading up to the Rising, he soon became recognised as the main voice of the Rising.
-In the middle decades of the 20th century, Pearse was idolised by Irish nationalists as the supreme idealist of their cause.
 With the outbreak of conflict in Northern Ireland in 1969, Pearse's legacy was used by the Provisional IRA.

-Pearse's ideas have been seen by Sean Farrell Moran as belonging to the context of European cultural history as a part of a rejection of reason by European social thinkers.
+Pearse's ideas have been seen by Seán Farrell Moran as belonging to the context of European cultural history as a part of a rejection of reason by European social thinkers.
 Additionally, his place within Catholicism, where his orthodoxy was challenged in the early 1970s, has been addressed to suggest that Pearse's theological foundations for his political ideas share in a long-existing tradition in western Christianity.

 Former Fianna Fáil Taoiseach Bertie Ahern described Pearse as one of his heroes and displayed a picture of Pearse over his desk in the Department of the Taoiseach.

 Pearse's mother Margaret Pearse served as a TD in Dáil Éireann in the 1920s.
 His sister Margaret Mary Pearse also served as a TD and Senator.

 In a 2006 book, psychiatrists Michael Fitzgerald and Antoinette Walker speculated that Pearse had Asperger syndrome.
-Pearse's apparent "sexual immaturity", and some of his behaviour, has been the subject of comment since the 1970s by historians such as Ruth Dudley Edwards, T. Ryle Dwyer and Sean Farrell Moran, who speculated that he was attracted to young boys.
+Pearse's apparent "sexual immaturity", and some of his behaviour, has been the subject of comment since the 1970s by historians such as Ruth Dudley Edwards, T. Ryle Dwyer and Seán Farrell Moran, who speculated that he was attracted to young boys.
 His most recent biographer, Joost Augusteijn, concluded that "it seems most probable that he was sexually inclined this way".
-Fitzgerald and Walker maintain that there is absolutely no evidence of homosexuality or pedophilia; they allege that Pearse's apparent lack of sexual interest in women, and his "ascetic" and celibate lifestyle are consistent with a diagnosis of high-functioning autism.
-Cultural historian Elaine Sisson has further said that Pearse's interest in and idealization of young boys needs to be seen in the context of the Victorian era "cult of the boy".
+Fitzgerald and Walker maintain that there is absolutely no evidence of homosexuality or paedophilia; they allege that Pearse's apparent lack of sexual interest in women, and his "ascetic" and celibate lifestyle are consistent with a diagnosis of high-functioning autism.
+Cultural historian Elaine Sisson has further said that Pearse's interest in and idealisation of young boys needs to be seen in the context of the Victorian era "cult of the boy".

-In almost all of Pearse's portraits he struck a sideways pose, concealing his left side.
+In almost all of Pearse's portraits, he struck a sideways pose, concealing his left side.
 This was to hide a strabismus or squint in his left eye, which he felt was an embarrassing condition.